Frequently Asked Questions

 No. These grades will be available to students at the end of the semester when all final grades are posted to the Official Transcript.

 If you have a question regarding the content or accuracy of your transcript, please contact Student Records & Registration at 208-496-1024 or email@example.com.

-There is an option to upload necessary documents to your transcript request when ordering.
-Note: BYU-Idaho will not receive these forms outside of the transcript request.
+There is an option to upload required forms to your online order.
+Note: BYU-Idaho will not receive these forms outside of the online order.

 Only documents required by your transcript recipient to be sent with your request are allowed.
 BYU-Idaho has the right to decline an attachment.

 These forms must be emailed to firstname.lastname@example.org prior to making your request online.
 BYU-I will fill out our portion then email the completed form back to you.
 You will then make the transcript request online and upload your completed form to the request to be sent with your transcript.

 Electronic PDF transcripts are an Official Transcript.
 Visit the Paper or Electronic website.
 Some third parties may not accept electronic transcripts.
 Verify with your recipient before ordering.
 Typically, a transcript for a third party should be sent directly to the third party, not sent to the student and then forwarded.

 The security features embedded into the transcript are preventing the upload.
 To avoid this problem, first save the PDF to your computer then upload it to your application.

 If you are seeking employment outside the United States, or transferring to an international university, and need your transcript notarized by BYU-Idaho and/or authenticated (apostilled) by the Idaho Secretary of State, call 208-496-1024 before placing your order.